HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

    - For upgrades: move the MOFED items directly to the existing `/opt/clmgr/repos/other/mellanox` directory.

-   NOTE: If the customer requires UCX on the system, then install the HPC-X solution using the recommended version provided by the "Mellanox External Vendor Software" section of the _HPE Slingshot Host Software Release Notes (S-9010)_.
+   **Note** If the customer requires UCX on the system, then install the HPC-X solution using the recommended version provided by the "Mellanox External Vendor Software" section of the _HPE Slingshot Host Software Release Notes (S-9010)_.
 Ensure that the HPC-X tarball matches the installed version of Mellanox OFED.
 In the HPC-x package, installation instructions are provided by Mellanox.

-4. Copy the Slingshot compute RPMs tarball for the required distributions to the target system's admin node where the HPCM images will be created.
+4. Copy the HPE Slingshot compute RPMs tarball for the required distributions to the target system's admin node where the HPCM images will be created.
 The filename typically follows this pattern: `slingshot-host-software-<version>-<OS distro>_<OS Architecture>.tar.gz`.

-   For example, the `slingshot-host-software-**2.1.1-215-rhel-8.7_x86_64**.tar.gz` tarball would be used to install the SHS 2.1.1-215 stack on a RHEL 8.7 host.
+   For example, the `slingshot-host-software-13.0.0-1022-rhel-8.7_x86_64.tar.gz` tarball would be used to install the SHS 13.0.0-1022 stack on a RHEL 8.7 host.

 5. Untar the tarball to a local directory.
 Replace `<version>` and `<distro>` with the appropriate version and OS distribution.